thomasvincent/assemblyline/README.md

 ### Requirements

-These flows make use of the [Fabric8 DevOps Pipeline Steps](https://github.com/fabric8io/fabric8-jenkins-workflow-steps) and [kubernetes-plugin](https://github.com/jenkinsci/kubernetes-plugin) which help when working with [Fabric8 DevOps](http://fabric8.io/guide/cdelivery.html) in particular for clean integration with the [Hubot chat bot](https://hubot.github.com/) and human approval of staging, promotion and releasing.
+These flows make use of the [assemblyline DevOps Pipeline Steps](https://github.com/assemblyline/io/assemblyline-jenkins-workflow-steps) and [kubernetes-plugin](https://github.com/jenkinsci/kubernetes-plugin) which help when working with [assemblyline DevOps](http://assemblyline.io/guide/cdelivery.html) in particular for clean integration with the [Hubot chat bot](https://hubot.github.com/) and human approval of staging, promotion and releasing.

 ### Functions from the Jenkins global library